Study Abroad in Buenos Aires

 Every CIEE semester program has frequent cultural excursions uniquely designed to complement the program’s academics and enhance students’ cultural immersion.

-- Experiencing life on an Argentinian cattle ranch and discovering traditional Argentinian food
+- Experiencing life on an Argentinian cattle ranch, tasting a traditional Argentinian asado and learning about the Gaucho culture

 - Lessons in folk dancing

-- Attending festivals, soccer matches, live theater performances, and tango dances
+- Attending festivals, city-sponsored events, live theater performances, and tango dances

 WHERE STUDENTS STUDY

-Our Global Institute located in the heart of Buenos Aires, is part of the CIEE Global Institute Network, and is one of the most vibrant and student-populated neighborhoods of the city.
+Our Center located in the heart of Buenos Aires, is part of the CIEE Open Campus Block Network, and is one of the most vibrant and student-populated neighborhoods of the city.
 CIEE offers easy access to one of the city’s nicest parks, restaurants and cafés, and a wide variety of shops.
-Students will enjoy the rooftops of the city from the terrace, modern classrooms and event spaces, and our Student Life Office, where they can get cultural advice and guidance, information on local events, and learn about volunteer opportunities.
+Students will enjoy the lounge areas, modern classrooms and event spaces, and our Student Life Office, where they can get cultural advice and guidance, information on local events, and learn about volunteer opportunities.

 Universidad Católica Argentina (UCA)